nabn/weather-app/README.md

 ####If you just created a new account

 1. Click "Create Your First Instance Now"
-2. Then click "Confirm"" tp create a new instance
+2. Then click "Confirm" tp create a new instance

 ####If you already have an account
 1. Log in to Syncano